 Welcome to the third part of the Watercolor Landscapes for Beginners Series!

 Flowers, rocks and grass may seem like small parts when one thinks of a landscape painting, but these natural elements have the ability of adding color and areas of interest to this type of composition.
 The way we decide to include and render these details can, pretty much, make or break our paintings.

 Am I supposed to paint smaller details directly on my white paper or on top of my first, second or third layer(s) of paint?
 How much time am I supposed to spend on each little detail in order to make a great painting?
 Is it best to finish one area entirely and then move on to the next or can I work on everything simultaneously?
 How dark do I have to get in order to achieve good form and contrast?
 What is the best way to create my darker color values?
 Where, exactly, am I supposed to use the wet-on-wet technique and where can I use wet-on-dry?
 How can I create a believable texture for that particular object?
-The questions were endless!

-Throughout the time I've been using this medium, I have found that there are MANY ways to go about creating a great-looking painting, provided the artist has a good understanding of Art Fundamentals and is aware of the particular characteristics of watercolor paint (find the 5 Essential Tips to Apply in Your Exercises segment in Part 1 of this series).
+Throughout the time I've been using this medium, I have found that there are many ways to go about creating a great-looking painting, provided the artist has a good understanding of Art Fundamentals and is aware of the particular characteristics of watercolor paint (find the 5 Essential Tips to Apply in Your Exercises segment in Part 1 of this series).